redis/redis-rb/README.md

       redis.incr "baz"
     end

-## Multithreaded Operation
+## Multi-threading

-Starting with redis-rb 2.2.0, the client is thread-safe by default.
-To use earlier versions safely in a multithreaded environment, be sure to initialize the client with `:thread_safe => true`.
-Thread-safety can be explicitly disabled for versions 2.2 and up by initializing the client with `:thread_safe => false`.
+Starting with version 2.2.0, the client is thread-safe by default.
+To use earlier versions safely in a multi-threaded environment, be sure to initialize the client with `:thread_safe => true`.

-See the tests and benchmarks for examples.

 ## Alternate drivers